It supports grades K-5.

 iPad 2, 3, and 4

-Although Core Clicks is an HTML5 application, not all devices and versions of Android interpret HTML5 in the same way.
-If you run Core Clicks on an Android device, there may be display and / or performance issues.
+Note: Not all devices and versions of Android interpret HTML5 in the same way.
+If you are running on an Android device, there may be display and/or performance issues.